CarolPachar/CarolPachar.github.io/README.md

 * Utilized groupby methods to compare how often traditional names stayed popular versus the rise of newer, more diverse naming trends.

 [Machine Learning: Naive Bayes' Classifer & Movie Reviews](https://github.com/CarolPachar/NaiveBayes-Classifying-Reviews.git) (February-March 2026)
-* Developed a Naive Bayes' Classifer from scratch in Python to classify 25,000 movie reviews to determine if a review was a positive or negative review.
+* Developed a Naive Bayes' Classifier from scratch in Python to classify 25,000 movie reviews to determine if a review was a positive or negative review.
 Regex and Pandas were utilized for tokenization and data frame usage.
 * Implemented Laplace Smoothing to resolve the zero-frequency problem for rare tokens (words) and utilized log-space probability transformations to prevent numerical underflow.

 [Machine Learning: KMeans & KNN for Number Classification](https://github.com/CarolPachar/Won-t-you-be-my-K-nearest-neighbor-.git) (March 2026)